These 27 homicide cases from 2019 remain unsolved*. Can you help? Contact the police, or Crimestoppers on 0800555111.

-Zoe Orton, 46, was found dead at a flat in McMillan Street, Deptford, at 10am on 21 October.
-A postmortem gave the cause of death as compression of the neck.
+Zoe Orton, 46, was found dead at her flat in McMillan Street, Deptford, at 10am on 21 October.

 Vladislavs Radionovs, a 57-year-old Latvian national, was found dead by the side of the road in Oaks Lane, Iflord, at 6.12am on 2 November.
 He had suffered a head injury.
 Detectives said he may have been assaulted elsewhere before being left at the scene and appealed for information from anyone who used the road or footpath near Aldborough Hatch Farm during the previous night.